MrCrackerplays/Jorm-Maps/README.md

 ```

 ### Marker
-A Marker has a meta object containing meta data about where the marker is located and optionally options that are passed to the leaflet constructor for the marker.
+A Marker has a required `meta` object containing meta data about where the marker is located and optionally options that are passed to the leaflet constructor for the marker.
 ```JSON
 "marker": {
 	"meta": {...},